thottiamrp/modernweb-2019dec9/Labs/Ch03A-HTML/elements-block/README.md

-# Chapter 3A: Practice with Basics of HTML elements
+# Chapter 3A: Practice with block level elements

 ## Objectives
 * Add block level elements to your document